 Biodynamic practices have also been applied since 2019.

-Today, Domaine Zafeirakis owns and cultivates more than 12 hectares of vineyards mainly in the areas of Paleomylos and Kampilagas planted with indigenous Greek varieties, like Limniona and Malagousia, and international selections, like Chardonnay and Syrah.
+Today, Ktima Zafeirakis (Domaine Zafeirakis) owns and cultivates more than 12 hectares of vineyards mainly in the areas of Paleomylos and Kampilagas planted with indigenous Greek varieties, like Limniona and Malagousia, and international selections, like Chardonnay and Syrah.

 Paleomylos vineyards are planted in sandy-clay, high flint and low calcium concentration soil offering early-maturation with elegance and a brackish character.